ramachandran-lab/PEGASUS-WINGS/README.md

 # Sample Run:
 cd src

-cluster_phenos('../examples/sim_example_small.csv', '../outputs', 'raw', 1, 1, 'ward', 'euclidean', 4)
+WINGS('../examples/sim_example_small.csv', '../outputs', 'raw', 1, 1, 'ward', 'euclidean', 4)

 # Examples and Data:
-Sample inputs are contained in the 'examples' folder and sample outputs are contained in the 'outputs' folder. 'sim_example.csv' and 'sim_example_small.csv' are toy simulations, whereas 'UKBiobank_small_raw.txt', 'UKBiobank_expanded_raw.txt', and 'UKBiobank_expanded_log10.txt' correspond to the empirical PEGASUS scores for the UKBiobank data (as described in the paper).
+Sample inputs are contained in the 'examples' folder and sample outputs and figures are contained in the 'outputs' folder. 'sim_example.csv' and 'sim_example_small.csv' are toy simulations, whereas 'UKBiobank_small_raw.txt', 'UKBiobank_expanded_raw.txt', and 'UKBiobank_expanded_log10.txt' correspond to the empirical PEGASUS scores for the UKBiobank data (as described in the paper).
+The sample results in 'outputs' correspond to the outputs from running the sample run above.

 # Requirements:
 MATLAB with  the Statistics and Machine Learning Toolbox